Dog recovering after being tortured, hit by 2 SUV’s on Wilbur Cross Parkway

 Upon arrival, WAC discovered that a Department of Transportation worker had witnessed a dog struck by two SUV’s.

 According to WAC, the dog was struck in the shoulder area by the first SUV, and then hit a second time when she was running across the northbound lanes.
 The second SUV, allegedly driving at a speed of 60 mph, completely dislocated the dog’s rear left leg.
+That leg was later amputated.

 The mastiff-mix was named Merritt.